Marseille Canal: Construction

-Indeed, a major challenge was passing the canal over the valley of the Arc, which has an altitude of less than 100 m between Aix-en-Provence and the Etang de Berre.
+A major challenge was passing the canal over the valley of the Arc, which has an altitude of less than 100 m between Aix-en-Provence and the Etang de Berre.
 The project's chief engineer, Franz Mayor de Montricher, rejected the proposal of a bridge trap and decided instead to build an aqueduct where the escarpments on both sides of the valley were closest, at 400 m.
 That would become the Roquefavour Aqueduct at Ventabren, inspired by the Roman architectural work Pont du Gard.
 Since then, the Roquefavour Aqueduct, 393 m long, has been regarded as one of the main tourist attractions of Aix-en-Provence.

 The canal is mostly concrete, but some portions are made of stone or brick.
 The canal's flow is 10 m3 per second, and the slope is 0.36 m per 1 km.
 The width at the top is 9.4 m, and the width at the basin is 3 m.

 Water began flowing through the partly-finished canal on November 19, 1849 in Marseille.
 Between 1854 and 1869, 77 km of pipes, tanks and basins were constructed, allowing access to water throughout Marseille and the neighboring communes of Plan-de-Cuques, Allauch and Aubagne.

-Although the population over the next 40 years, Marseille in 1876 had over 30 times more water per capita: for domestic usage and 660 L for industrial activities, daily.
+Although the population increased over the next 40 years, citizens of Marseille in 1876 had over 30 times more water per capita than they did before the canal opened: 370 L for domestic use and 660 L for industrial activities, daily.